ihatemyisp/homebridge-vizio-remote/README.md

 4) Install this package by running the following command:
 ````
 npm install

 ````

+### This plugin can not be installed beside homebridge-vizio.
+Doing so will cause one or the other to crash homebridge on launch

 ## Configuration
 1) To configure this package, the IP address of the device must be known.
 This can be found with either the SmartCast app or on the device menu.